 Note: to achieve that automatic login experience, your device will cache your username and password.
 As such, the eduroam network should only be configured on your personally owned or operated devices – don’t save your password on a borrowed laptop or a lab machine!
 And, if your device should be lost or stolen, change your password immediately to keep your credentials secure.

 The "csuchico" wireless network (SSID) is the best choice for both non-personally owned/operated machines (such as a borrowed laptop), and for devices incapable of supporting the more secure network protocols used by eduroam.

 You should be able to see this network name by opening the wireless network settings on your computer, just as if you were connecting to a wireless network at home or in places such as airports or coffee shops.
 No security settings (such as WEP or WPA) are required to connect to the "csuchico" network (see the security tips for instructions on securing your Campus Wireless connection).

 Once you have selected "csuchico" in your network settings, simply open a web browser and you should be prompted to authenticate using your campus credentials.
-Authentication will be required every seven days.
-Once you sign into the wireless network with your device, you will not be required to sign in again on the same device for seven days; after the seven days has passed, you need to open a web browser and sign in again.
+Authentication will be required daily.
+Once you sign into the wireless network with your device, you will not be required to sign in again on the same device for the rest of the day; after that day has passed, you need to open a web browser and sign in again.